The Sulla Tips:

 have appeared in othersÕ bios on the must-take list) bordering on, um, creepy.

-IMO) said that the bride and groom somehow need to be camera savvy to be
+(incorrectly, IMO) said that the bride and groom somehow need to be camera

-photographers out to shoot a feature story, they first
+publications send photographers out to shoot a feature story,

-investigate whether the subject is Ņcamera-savvy?Ó It doesnÕt matter who you
+they first investigate whether the subject is Ņcamera-savvy?Ó It doesnÕt matter

-are or where your wedding is or what you look like: every single wedding - a
+who you are or where your wedding is or what you look like: every single

-sacred event where two people in love commit their lives to each other in the
+wedding - a sacred event where two people in love commit their lives to each

-presence of friends and family and (often) God—is going to be filled with
+other in the presence of friends and family and (often) God—is going to

 moments ripe for capturing, as long as you have a photographer who knows how to